MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

   - Pull your app (container image) from a container registry, such as the Azure Container Registry, and then deploy and manage it at scale using an orchestrator such as [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) (in preview for Windows-based apps) or [Azure Service Fabric](https://docs.microsoft.com/azure/service-fabric/).
   - Azure Kubernetes Service deploys containers to Azure virtual machines and manages them at scale, whether that's dozens of containers, hundreds, or even thousands.
   - The Azure virtual machines run either a customized Windows Server image (if you're deploying a Windows-based app), or a customized Ubuntu Linux image (if you're deploying a Linux-based app).
 - <strong>Deploy containers on-premises</strong> by using [Azure Stack with the AKS Engine](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-overview) (in preview with Linux containers) or [Azure Stack with OpenShift](https://docs.microsoft.com/azure/virtual-machines/linux/openshift-azure-stack).
-You can also set up Kubernetes yourself on Windows Server.
-To learn how, see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md).
+You can also set up Kubernetes yourself on Windows Server (see [Kubernetes on Windows](../kubernetes/getting-started-kubernetes-windows.md)), and we're working on support for running [Windows containers on RedHat OpenShift Container Platform](https://techcommunity.microsoft.com/t5/Networking-Blog/Managing-Windows-containers-with-Red-Hat-OpenShift-Container/ba-p/339821) as well.

 ## How containers work